Playing Music in a Commercial Setting: Licensing, & Legality

 Royalty-free music is different.
 Songs in this category may require an upfront payment.

-Songs that are in the public domain are not protected by copyright laws, as the protections have either expired or the artist never applied for such legal status.
+Songs that are in the public domain are not protected by copyright laws, as the protections have either expired or the artist wanted their music in the public domain.
 Most songs in this category are clearly marked and easy to find.

 A few critical terms that can help you understand the legal issues involved include the following:

-• Public domain: These are songs that once enjoyed copyright protection, but that protection has expired.
-Public domain songs can refer to the composition only (not the recording), so modern interpretations of old songs might still need licenses for fair use.
+These are typically songs that once enjoyed copyright protection, but that protection has expired.
+Public domain songs can refer to the composition only (not the recording), so modern interpretations of old songs might still need licenses to play them.

 How to Get a License Step by Step